inspire-eu-validation/metadata/A.06.IR223.TGR15.srv.keyword.md

 **Test method**

-If the resource is a service, at least one keyword must originate from EU commission regulation No. 1205/2008, Annex part D, No. 4.
+If the resource is a service, at least one [keyword](#keyword) must originate from [EU commission regulation No. 1205/2008, Annex part D, No. 4.](http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceCategory)
-The codelist is duplicated in the INSPIRE registry http://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceCategory Checks for every gmd:keyword found at gmd:identificationInfo[1]/*/gmd:descriptiveKeywords/*/ if it is formatted as either gco:CharacterString or gmd:PT_FreeText.
-In the latter case, a schema validation is performed depending on the GML version (see About schema validation).
-It the checks for every keyword if its text content can be found among the keywords given in EU commission regulation No. 1205/2008, Annex part D, No. 4.
-If at least one keyword from that source is found, the test succeeds, otherwise it will fail.

 If the type of the resource is not service, this test is omitted.

 **Reference(s)**